cswartzvi/hamilton/examples/hamilton_ui/README.md

-# Hamilton UI - Machine learning example
+# Apache Hamilton UI - Machine learning example

-Learn how to use the `HamiltonTracker` and the Hamilton UI to track a simple machine learning pipeline.
+Learn how to use the `HamiltonTracker` and the Apache Hamilton UI to track a simple machine learning pipeline.

 It also illustrates the following notions: